carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 ~~~
 {. output}

-Did we just observe a 36x speed-up (647 ms vs 17.8 ms)?
-Actually, no calculation has run yet.
-This is because operations
+Did we just observe a 36x speed-up when comparing to the serial calculation (647 ms vs 17.8 ms)?
+Actually, no
-performed on Dask arrays are executed "lazily", i.e. they are not immediately run.
-The sequence of operations to carry
+calculation has run yet.
+This is because operations performed on Dask arrays are executed "lazily", i.e. they are not
-out is instead stored in a task graph, which can be visualized with:
+immediately run.
+The sequence of operations to carry out is instead stored in a task graph, which can be visualized
+with:

 ~~~
 import dask